-Boudoir photography is booming and many photographers have made it a business.
-Experienced boudoir photographer Damien Lovegrove shares his expertise in the Fujifilm X system with a DSLR user looking to get started with boudoir
+Boudoir photography is booming, with many photographers making a business of it.
+Experienced boudoir photographer Damien Lovegrove shares his expertise in the Fujifilm X system with a DSLR user looking to get started in the boudoir genre.

 London-based photographer and visual artist LA Creativity shoots portraits and weddings and has recently expanded her repertoire into boudoir photography.
 As the owner of a Canon EOS 5D Mark III she has also been looking at switching to a smaller, lighter mirrorless kit and has been eyeing up the Fujifilm X camera and lens range.

-So we thought it would be a good idea to introduce LA Creativity to Damien Lovegrove, who is not only one of the UK’s most respected boudoir photography practitioners and teachers, but he also made the transition over from Canon DSLRs to Fujifilm some years ago and is something of an X-system expert.
+We thought it would be a good idea to introduce LA Creativity to Damien Lovegrove: one of the UK’s most respected boudoir photography practitioners and teachers, he made the transition from Canon DSLRs to Fujifilm some years ago and is something of an X-system expert.
 We set up a photo shoot in London for Damien and LA with a selection of models and lovely prime lenses.

 Damien and LA work their way through the X-T4’s menu to set it up for the day’s shoot